Hong Kong to burn one of Asia's major stockpiles of ivory

 About 22,000 elephants were illegally killed in 2012, a CITES monitoring program showed.
 The total population of African elephants is now estimated at between 420,000 and 650,000.

-The United States also last year destroyed a six-ton stockpile of elephant tusks.
+The United States also last year destroyed a six-tonne stockpile of elephant tusks.
 The Philippines, Kenya and Gabon have previously destroyed their stockpiles of contraband ivory.